Luca-Hu/Luca-Hu/README.md

 👋 Hi, I’m Yi Hu.
 You can call me Lucas.
-- I am an overseas student from China.
+- I am an international student from China.
 Now I am studying for a Master's degree in computer engineering at Southern Methodist University in Dallas.

 - 👀 I am interested in full-stack Web development and am trying to find work in this field.